pingcap/docs/reference/tools/tiup/manage-component.md

 You can use the `tiup install` command to query the component list.
 This usage of this command is as follows:

-- `tiup install <component>`: installs the latest stable version of the specified component.
+- `tiup install <component>`: installs the latest stable version of a specified component.
-- `tiup install <component>:[version]`: installs the specified version of the specified component.
+- `tiup install <component>:[version]`: installs the specified version of a specified component.

 Example 1: Use TiUP to install the latest stable version of TiDB.